Arch-Network/book/src/system-program/make-executable.md

 **Index:** `2`

-Writes bytes to an array and serializes them.
+Sets the account as executable, marking it as a program.

-Below, within the [Instruction] `data` field, we find local variable `instruction_data` that contains `vec![2]`, the correct index for making a call to `SystemProgram::MakeExecutable`.
+Below, within the [Instruction] `data` field, we find a local variable `instruction_data` that contains `vec![2]`, the correct index for making a call to `SystemProgram::MakeExecutable`.

 ```rust,ignore
 let instruction_data = vec![2];